percolate/jsonmatch/README.md

 ### But don't we already have JSON diff tools in Python?

-Yes we do; this isn't a JSON diff tool.
-This is a tool that matches a possibly-general schema (including regexps, types, and functions as matcher values) against candidate JSON dicts.
+We sure do; this isn't a JSON diff tool.
+This is a tool that determines if a candidate JSON dict fits into a possibly-generic schema (or if it breaks it, and how).
+Matching values can include regexps, types, and functions as well as regular JSON values.

 ## Example